-Banyule's community has clearly set the city's future direction by defining a long-term vision within a 50+ year plan for Banyule.
-With this new Urban Forest Strategy, Council is focussing its efforts on the actions needed to be taken today and over the next ten years so that by 2032 Banyule is well on its way to achieving the long-term vision.
-The actions taken today will influence the future state of the urban forest to the end of the century.
+Banyule's community has clearly set the city's future direction by defining a long-term vision with a 50+ year plan for Banyule.

+With this new Urban Forest Strategy, Council is focusing its efforts on the actions we need to take today and over the next 10 years so that by 2033, Banyule is well on its way to achieving the long-term vision.
+These will influence the future state of the urban forest to the end of the century.